-When it comes to buying a car privately, there’s one great advantage of which most everybody knows:
+When it comes to buying privately, there’s one great advantage of which most everybody knows:

-The fact of the matter is that buying a new car privately is always cheaper than buying from a dealer by virtue of the cars used status, and the fact of it’s not having gone through the aforementioned rigorous inspection which dealership’s cars have.
+The fact of the matter is that buying privately is always cheaper than buying from a dealer by virtue of the cars used status, and the fact of it’s not having gone through the aforementioned rigorous inspection which dealership’s cars have.

 Moreover, the fact of the car’s asking price being somewhat inflated means that the selling price can be quite easily bargained down, making the car even cheaper still!